Brake Line Replacement Cost

 ABS warning light on

-When the ABS light comes on, it could be a problem with any number of things.
-One of the most important to check out is brake line leaks.
+When the ABS light comes on, it could be an issue with any number of things.
+One of the most crucial to check out is brake line leaks.

-Check the wheel in question for any evidence of brake fluid around the brakes.
-Also, lift the hood to look at the level in the master cylinder.
+Check the wheel in question for any indication of brake fluid around the brakes.
+Also, lift the hood to look at the level in the main cylinder.

 If it all looks good, there could be another issue at play.
 It’s worth driving your car to a mechanic to get it checked out.